ganesh2925/Calculator/README.md

 ### Future Improvements

-Add support for more advanced operations like square root, percentage, etc.
+Add support for more advanced operations like square root, percentage, etc.<br>
 Implement a history feature to keep track of past calculations.